Personal radio service: Thailand

-Thailand has two 80 channel CB-style services, one in mid-band VHF 78 MHz band and another at high-band VHF 245 MHz band.
+Thailand has two 80 channel and 160 channel CB-style services, one in mid-band VHF 78 MHz band and another at high-band VHF 245 MHz band.
 Both services use FM mode only.
 Per Thai law, 78 MHz transceivers must have a yellow case.
 245 MHz transceivers must have a red case.
 The HF (26 – 27 MHz band) CB service is not allowed in Thailand.
 78 MHz takes the place of traditional 27 MHz CB for truckers, etc.

 The 78 MHz CB allocation is primarily used by mobile and base stations, although handheld radios for 78 MHz are available.
 The lower frequency allows for longer communication range in rural and suburban areas compared to the 245 MHz service.
 78 MHz is popular with trucking companies, buses, taxi companies and other transportation users, often in conjunction with 245 MHz.
-This service is commonly referred to as "CB78", "VHF78", "CB 78MHz" or simply "78 MHz".
+This service is commonly referred to as "CB78", "VHF78", "CB 78 MHz" or simply "78 MHz".
 Frequency allocation is between 78.0000 and 78.9875 MHz.
 Channels are spaced 12.5 kHz apart for a total of 80 channels in straight numerical sequence (channel 1 is 78.0000 MHz, channel 80 is 78.9875 MHz).
 Units are allowed up to 10 watts PEP RF power.
 External high-gain antennas are permitted.
 Base station antennas are permitted and base stations are commonly found in this band.
 Use of selective calling and tone squelch systems such as DTMF, CTCSS and DCS are allowed.
 According to Thai law, transceivers operating on the 78 MHz band must have a yellow case.

 The 245 MHz CB allocation is more popular than the 78 MHz service, especially in urban areas.
 This service is commonly referred to as "CB245", "VHF245" or "VHF CB 245 MHz".
-Frequency allocation is between 245.0000 and 245.9875 MHz.
-Channels are spaced 12.5 kHz apart for a total of 80 channels in straight numerical sequence (channel 1 is 245.0000 MHz, channel 80 is 245.9875 MHz).
+Frequency allocation is between 245.0000 and 246.9875 MHz.
+Channels are spaced 12.5 kHz apart for a total of 160 channels in straight numerical sequence (channel 1 is 245.0000 MHz, channel 160 is 246.9875 MHz).
 Units are allowed up to 10 watts PEP RF power.
 External high-gain antennas are permitted.
 Base station antennas are permitted.
 Besides personal use, the equipment is used by search and rescue organizations, businesses, security guards, taxi companies and delivery services.
 In urban areas, simplex repeaters, usually mounted on the roofs of high-rise buildings, are used to increase communication range.
 CTCSS and DCS are often used due to heavy channel congestion in urban areas.
 Operating rules are less restrictive than amateur radio service, with an initial license fee required.
 According to Thai law, transceivers operating on the 245 MHz band must have a red case.
 There are an estimated one million users of the 245 MHz VHF CB service, often in large cities.